vitaliihonta/scala-ql/docs/src/main/mdoc/core/aggregations.md

 case class ByFaculty(faculty: String, grades: List[ByAge])
 ```

-Then, you could define the aggreagtion as follows:
+Then, you could define the aggregation as follows:

 ```scala mdoc
 val byFacultyReportQuery: Query[From[Student], ByFaculty] =